NwangwuOsitadinma/gateman/README.md

 ## Usage

-Before using gateman in your node application, you'll have to import the Gateman package and setup the Gateman Class by passing in a valid mongoose connection object
+Before using gateman in your node application, you'll have to import the gateman package and setup the gateman class by passing in a valid mongoose connection object

 ```
 var mongoose = require('mongoose');
 var gateman = require("gateman").GateMan(mongoose);
 ```

-### Creating roles & abilities
+### Creating roles & claims
 You have to create a role before using it in your application, Gateman provides an easy way of doing that.

 ```